dmc0001/Home-work/README.md

 Sure!
 Here's a README file for your Android app:

-vbnet
-Copy code
-# LetsTrain App

-LetsTrain is an Android app that helps you plan and track your fitness training.
-It allows you to schedule different muscle group workouts for specific days and provides suggestions on which muscle groups you can train on a given day.

 ## Features

 - Schedule muscle group workouts for each day of the week